-8.1.1 Target acquisition
+7.1.1 Target acquisition

-When the operator starts on the instrument an OB received from the OT, the acquisition template begins.
-The sequence of this template starts by a "preset": the target coordinates (α, δ) are sent to the telescopes and the delay lines, so they can slew to the position corresponding to the target coordinate at preset time.
-Once the telescopes are tracking and Coudé-guiding (with MACAO or STRAP), the target can be seen in the FOV of MIDI in imaging mode.
+When the operator starts an OB on the instrument the acquisition template begins.
+The sequence of this template starts by a "preset": the target coordinates (α, δ) and the target proper motions are sent to the telescopes and the delay lines, so they can slew to the position corresponding to the target coordinate at preset time.
+Once the telescopes are tracking and Coudé-guiding, i.e. the adaptive optics loops are closed on both telescoped, the target can be seen in the FOV of MIDI in imaging mode.
 To ensure beam interference, the images from both beams must be overlapped.
 The beam overlap is performed by either:

-• Using the IRIS guiding system (see 6.4).
+- Using the IRIS guiding system (see 5.2).
 IRIS will offset the telescopes to bring the target photocenter onto the reference pixels (defined for the IRIS vs. MIDI alignment) of its detector.
 IRIS guarantees that the beam overlap is kept by sending corrections to the telescopes.
-This method will be used as default.

-• Using the MIDI acquisition image setup and its associated script that repeats several iterations of the sequence: star photocenter measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
-The loop stops when the error vector for both beams is smaller than a pre-defined threshold (0.8 pixel).
-This method is now considered as obsolete and is used only if the target is too faint for IRIS.
+Experience has shown an acquisition accuracy pf the order of 0.15 pixels with IRIS.
+This method will be used as default. - Using the MIDI acquisition image setup and its associated script that repeats several iterations of the sequence: star photocenter measurement, then offsets calculated and sent to the telescope to bring the star image on a reference pixel of the detector.
+The loop stops when the error vector for both beams is smaller than a pre-defined threshold (0.7 pixel).
+This method is now considered as obsolete and is used only if the target is too faint for IRIS, or on specific user request in case the acquisition images are of scientific value.